ibNez/Arcane-Realms/docs/dynamic-assets.md

 ## Overview
 Arcane Realms employs an **AI-powered dynamic asset generation system** using Stable Diffusion to create contextually appropriate environmental visuals.
 This system transforms base architectural and environmental components based on biome characteristics, historical context, and player actions, creating a living world that visually evolves and adapts.

+> **TODO:** Add a diagram of the asset-generation pipeline and list external services or libraries required.

 ## Core Philosophy

 ### Functional Aesthetics